Foundations, 2014

 Edition fully placed

-Foundations, 2014, is a doubled photocollage of gesturally composed photographs, arranged as bricks so as to form stable structures, or foundations.
-Placing the camera sensor in the role of canvas, the work investigates gesture, aura, texture, facture, and the hand of the artist in drawing and painting as applied to photography, as both the camera and paintings are in motion and reacting with one another during capture.
-Each photograph is filled with color, light, motion and texture, a meeting of mediums with a long history of complex and at times contentious dialogue.
-The Lightjet Ilfochrome format has been permanently discontinued.
-This work is irreproducible in this format.
+Foundations, 2014 is a doubled photocollage composed of gesturally made photographs, arranged like bricks to suggest stability and structure.
+By placing the camera sensor in the role of the canvas, the work explores gesture, aura, texture, facture, and the artist’s hand within photography—capturing moments where a camera and a painting are both in motion and in dialogue during the process.
+Each image is rich in color, light, movement, and texture, representing a confluence of mediums with a long, sometimes contentious, shared history.
+Printed as a Lightjet Ilfochrome—now a permanently discontinued process—this work is irreproducible in its original format.

 Turboparalysis, 2014